- 1 Top 7 Best C Batteries Compared

 #4 Rayovac Ultra Pro Alkaline Batteries – Best BudgetWHY WE LIKE IT: The Rayovac Ultra Pro alkaline batteries offer the longest shelf life of any of the batteries we tested and they’re made with high quality assurance standards.
 If you’re looking for long-lasting batteries that can be used years in the future, these are a good choice.

 These Rayovac high energy batteries are the most affordable options on our list and they don’t make many sacrifices in order to cut the price.
 These C batteries offer one of the best shelf lives of any on our list, coming in at a total of 10 years.
 This makes them perfect for emergency kits, flashlights and radios.
+Or, you could put these in any of your game controllers.

 #5 RayHom Rechargeable C Batteries – Best ValueWHY WE LIKE IT: With 8 rechargeable batteries included in a single pack and at a very affordable price, the RayHom rechargeable C batteries offer the most value on our list.
 If you need rechargeable batteries that don’t need to be recharged as often, the RayHom batteries are a solid option.